ramsesproject/BraggNN/README.md

 # About

+__Full code and dataset will be released upon publication of the paper__.

 This repository hosts the offical implementation of VoigtNet for locating the Bragg peak position in a much fater way, compare with conventional Voigt fitting.
 ![VoigtNet model Architecture](img/VoigtNet.png)